-- Our staff have been working carefully to develop our remote learning provision for the Summer term.
+- Our staff have been working flat out in school to develop our remote learning provision for the start of the Lent Term.

 - It is essential that your child continues to work using a clear structure to the day.

 - If your son or daughter has any IT problems or queries, please contact the IT helpdesk firstname.lastname@example.org and they will be able to offer advice.

 - Your child should contact their subject teacher if they have problems accessing the work.

 Structure of the Day – Monmouth School for Boys

 - Tutor Time and Assemblies will start at 8:35am each day.